-The Arctic Ice Sheet is a thick layer of ice floating in the Arctic Circle that envelopes most of Greenland.
+The Arctic Ice Sheet is a thick layer of ice floating in the Arctic Circle engulfing most of Greenland.
 It’s so dense, in fact, you can walk across an ice-laden ocean for miles.

-The coating, that’s continuously moving is vital in balancing the Earth’s temperature and sea levels.
+The continuously moving coating is vital for balancing Earth’s temperature and sea levels.
 Unfortunately, much of the planet’s ice has been melting at an unprecedented rate.
 While this atmosphere change has been an out of sight, out of mind situation for the general public, entire glaciers, countries, and continents have dwindled.

 The Arctic Circle has shown signs of global warming as early as the 1970s.
-However, dissipation has considerably worsened in the last decade.
-It has caused a (not-so) small panic attack in the scientific community.
+However, dissipation has considerably worsened in the last decade, causing a (not-so) small panic attack in the scientific community.
 In 2016, NASA reported that the Ice Sheet was the lowest it’s ever been between the months of January and June.

 Earth’s ice reflects solar warmth coming from the sun.
-When the ice melts, because of global warming, sun warmth is absorbed by the ocean, causing it to grow warmer – and making it harder for ice to expand.
+So when the ice melts, due to an increase in global warming, warmth from the sun is absorbed by the ocean, causing it to grow warmer – making it harder for ice to expand.